AleksandarOynakov/js-fundamentals/README.md

 Topics not included:
 -------------------
-Basic Syntax, Conditional Statements and Loops
+Basic Syntax, Conditional Statements and Loops Lab

 Data Types and Variables